-The Committee reviews and approves funds using financial derivatives and new financial derivative instruments to ensure that the key operational risks have been identified and mitigated before launch of the fund or execution of the instrument and is responsible for the policy on new instruments.
+The Committee reviews and approves funds using financial derivatives and new financial derivative instruments to ensure that the key operational risks have been identified and mitigated before launch of the fund or execution of the instrument, and is responsible for the policy on new instruments.
 After approval by the Committee, new financial derivative instruments are recorded in a financial derivative instruments register.
 This process is designed to ensure that new financial derivative instruments are assessed prior to investment by the funds to ensure that the Managers have the appropriate processes and controls in place to mitigate operational, investment and credit risks.

-The Managers' Underlying Fund managers have primary responsibility for ensuring that financial derivative transactions are consistent with the investment objective of an Underlying Fund.
-Financial derivative positions are monitored to ensure that derivative usage is consistent with an Underlying Fund's investment objectives and in line with the way an Underlying Fund is offered.
-Underlying Funds are categorised by their performance/risk profiles and risk-related parameters are set for each Underlying Fund category.
-The risk related parameters are monitored by an independent product manager, assisted by an investment risk team, and exceptions are investigated and resolved.
+The Managers' fund managers have primary responsibility for ensuring that financial derivative transactions are consistent with the investment objective of a fund.
+Financial derivative positions are monitored to ensure that derivative usage is consistent with a fund's investment objectives and in line with the way a fund is offered.
+Funds are categorised by their performance/risk profiles and risk-related parameters are set for each fund category.
+The risk related parameters are monitored by independent product managers, assisted by an investment risk team, and exceptions are investigated and resolved.

-The Managers' Underlying Fund managers are required to liaise with the risk or portfolio compliance team to agree how the financial derivative investments should be monitored and clarify any uncertainty in relation to interpretation of rules or monitoring requirements prior to investing or as soon as the uncertainty arises.
+The Managers' fund managers are required to liaise with the risk or portfolio compliance team to agree how the financial derivative investments should be monitored and clarify any uncertainty in relation to interpretation of rules or monitoring requirements prior to investing or as soon as the uncertainty arises.
 The portfolio compliance team is responsible for performing independent compliance monitoring of investment restrictions.
-The compliance team ensures that the Underlying Fund managers are made aware of changes to regulations, including those in relation to financial derivatives usage.
+The compliance team ensures that the fund managers are made aware of changes to regulations, including those in relation to financial derivatives usage.
 The Managers have a system in place to monitor investment restrictions.
 Where the system does not have the capability to monitor a particular instrument or restriction, the monitoring process is supplemented either by in-house or external systems and/or manual processes.